 What will I do on a Svalbard cruise?

-Typically two off-ship excursions a day are arranged, lasting approx. 2-3 hours each, however ice conditions and wildlife sightings can be influencing factors.
+Typically two off-ship excursions a day are arranged, lasting around 2-3 hours each subject to ice conditions and wildlife sightings which are influencing factors.

 - Zodiac cruising along the glaciers edge searching for wildlife

 - Walking the tundra learning about Svalbard's flora & fauna